SSLMate/certspotter/README.md

 ## Quickstart

-Cert Spotter requires Go version 1.19 or higher.
+The following instructions require you to have [Go version 1.21 or higher](https://go.dev/dl/) installed.

 1. Install the certspotter command using the `go` command: